 It’s a Real Business

 Something that might not appear obvious from the outside looking in but running a jiu-jitsu school is a business like any other.
 You have recurring business expenses such as rent, insurance, utilities, and salaries.
+You can use places like Usave to try to find a cheaper energy provider to reduce your bills but there will always a cost, no matter how cheap.
 You have legal requirements and permits you need to acquire.
 You need to attract customers (students) to be able to keep the place open, and you need to engage in marketing in order for that to happen.
 Running a school is much more than just being on the mats all day.
 Some days, you’ll barely be on the mats at all!
 For the special few, it’s all worth it.
 Some even enjoy the business aspects of it.
 But it’s not for everyone – so you need to ask yourself if you’re ready to embrace that facet of running your own school.
 In addition, opening a school is a major financial commitment and thus a significant personal risk.
 Are you at a stage in your life where you can afford to take that risk?
 If the answers to all of the questions I’ve put forth so far is “Yes”, then keep reading.

 Experience and Lineage